Moscow trials: Background

 Grigory Zinoviev, Lev Kamenev, and Joseph Stalin formed a ruling triumvirate in early 1923 after Vladimir Lenin had become incapacitated from a stroke.
-In the context of the series of defeats of communist revolutions abroad (crucially the German revolutions of 1919, but also later the Chinese Revolution of 1927) which left the Russian Revolution increasingly isolated in a backward country, the triumvirate was able to effect the marginalization of Leon Trotsky in an internal party political conflict over the issue of Stalin's theory of Socialism in One Country.
+In the context of the series of defeats of communist revolutions abroad (crucially the German revolutions of 1919, but also later the Northern Expedition), which left the Russian Revolution increasingly isolated in a backward country, the triumvirate was able to effect the marginalization of Leon Trotsky in an internal party political conflict over the issue of Stalin's theory of Socialism in One Country.
 It was Trotsky who most clearly represented the wing of the CPSU leadership which claimed that the survival of the revolution depended on the spread of communism to the advanced European economies, especially Germany.
 This was expressed in his theory of permanent revolution.
 A few years later, Zinoviev and Kamenev joined the United Front in an alliance with Trotsky which favored Trotskyism and opposed Stalin specifically.
 Consequently, Stalin allied with Nikolai Bukharin and defeated Trotsky in a power struggle.
 Trotsky was expelled from the Soviet Union in 1929 and Kamenev and Zinoviev temporarily lost their membership in the Communist Party.

-Zinoviev and Kamenev, in 1932, were found to be complicit in the Ryutin Affair and again were temporarily expelled from the Communist Party.
+In 1932 Zinoviev and Kamenev were found to be complicit in the Ryutin Affair and again were temporarily expelled from the Communist Party.
 At this time, they entered in contact with Trotskyists in the USSR and again joined Trotsky against Stalin, this time in secret.
-They then formed a bloc of opposition with the trotskyists along with some rightists.
-Ivan Smirnov, also a defendant at the first Moscow Trial, was one of the Trotskyists leaders.
+They then formed a bloc of opposition with the Trotskyists, along with some rightists.
+Ivan Smirnov, also a defendant at the first Moscow Trial, was one of the Trotskyists' leaders.
 Pierre Broué and a number of historians assumed that the opposition was dissolved after the arrest of Smirnov and Ryutin.
 However, some documents found after Broué's search showed that the Underground Left Opposition stayed active even in prison, in fact, the prisons became their centers of activities.
 In December 1934, Sergei Kirov was assassinated and, subsequently 15 defendants were found guilty of direct, or indirect, involvement in the crime and were executed.
 Zinoviev and Kamenev were found to be morally complicit in Kirov's murder and were sentenced to prison terms of ten and five years, respectively.
 Both Kamenev and Zinoviev had been secretly tried in 1935 but it appears that Stalin decided that, with suitable confessions, their fate could be used for propaganda purposes.
 Genrikh Yagoda oversaw the interrogation proceedings.